Table of Contents

 Key Takeaways

-- If you issue or distribute stablecoins, assume permissioned issuance: licensing or regulated pathways are now the default in major 2025 regimes.
+- If you issue or distribute stablecoins, assume permissioned issuance: licensing or regulated pathways are now the default in every major 2025–2026 regime.

 - Your minimum control set is reserves, redemption, disclosures, and supervision readiness.
 Build these as ongoing operations, not one-time documents.